 4 How do we involve parents of children with SEND?
 At Whitby Heath we facilitate on-going conversations with parents about their children.
 We are always here to talk to and are happy to arrange informal meetings to discuss any concerns.
-We also ensure that parents are able contribute to their child's learning through the Support plan and review process at parents evening.
-When we assess special educational needs, we discuss with parents if their child's understanding and behaviour are the same at school and home; we take this into account and work with our parents so that we are helping their child in the same way and helping them make progress.
-Annual reviews for children with Education, Health and Care Plans and/or additional funding ensure parents' views are valued.
-This will allow the pupil, family, school staff and other appropriate outside agencies to be able to share information, celebrate success and plan next steps.
+We also ensure that parents are able contribute to their child's learning through the SEND Profile and review process at parents evening.
+When we assess special educational needs, we discuss with parents if their child's understanding and behaviour are the same at school and home; we take this into account and work with our parents so that we have a joined-up approach across home and school to help them make progress.
+Annual reviews for children with Education, Health and Care Plans and/or additional funding ensure parents' views are important.
+They allow the pupil, family, school staff and other appropriate outside agencies to be able to share information, celebrate success and plan next steps.
 Where appropriate, in line with our graduated response, we will write and review targets with pupils and parents/carers, a copy will always be available to all.
-Parents' evenings in Autumn and Spring terms and reports in Summer term also maintain close links with parents.
-We keep in regular contact with parents that we don't see as often via Seesaw, telephone or email where appropriate.
-Some children have Home/School books to facilitate communication if this is appropriate to their needs.
+Parents' evenings take place in Autumn and Spring terms and reports are shared in Summer term -these also maintain close links with parents.
+We keep in regular contact with parents that we don't see as often via Dojo, telephone or email where appropriate.
 5 How do we involve children with SEND in shaping their education & future?
 All children at School SEN Support and those with Top Up Funding or EHCPs are able to express their views about their learning and have the opportunity to discuss their dreams and aspirations.
-Children are regularly spoken to during pupil voice and they included in the target setting process.
+Children are regularly spoken to during pupil voice and they included in the target setting process where appropriate.
 6 What are our arrangements for assessing and reviewing children and young people's progress towards outcomes?
-Teachers assess the children's progress regularly, this data is discussed with the Senior Leadership Team so that strategies can be put in place to intervene early and support children.
-Following on from identification (section 2) we plan support for pupils using the views of the parents and children, and in some instances upon advice from external agencies.
+Teachers assess the children's progress regularly, discussing data with the Senior Leadership Team so that strategies can be put in place to intervene early and support children.
+Following on from identification (section 2), we plan support for pupils using the views of the parents and children, and in some instances, on advice from external agencies.
 Support is monitored and evaluated on a regular basis.
-Support Plans are reviewed a minimum of 3 times per year and at all stages of this plan, do, assess and review process parents (and children where appropriate) are consulted.
+Support Plans are reviewed a minimum of 3 times per year and at all stages of this assess, plan, do and review process, parents (and children where appropriate) are consulted.